creemama/run-non-root/README.md

   -q, --quiet              Do not output "Running ( COMMAND ) as USER_INFO ..."
                            or warnings; this option does not silence --debug output.
-  -t, --uname USERNAME     The username to use when executing the command; the
+  -t, --user USERNAME      The username to use when executing the command; the
                            default is nonroot; this option is ignored if we are already running as a non-root user; when specified, this option overrides the RUN_NON_ROOT_USERNAME